nfalquet/thunderbird-openpgp/jekyll/index.md

 When asked which one they prefer, all test participant preferred Proposal B.

-They liked the simpler encryption split button and the key notifications combined with the recipient preference dialog (eg. "Never Encrypt") that provide just-in-time help.
+They liked the simpler encryption split button and the key notifications combined with the Never Encrypt dialog that provide just-in-time help.

 > Proposal B is much better.
 I can choose if I want encryption to be on
 > or not in general.
 If choose encryption to be off by default, I can still
 > turn it on for some people.
 Having these 2 options is more clear and
 > coherent.
-Likes the recipient preference dialog ("Never Encrypt").
+I like the "Never Encrypt" dialog.
 > ---&nbsp;P1

 > Proposal B is better for me, with encryption on by default.
 I expect the